f0lg0/geneticAlgorithm-PY/documentation/doc.md

 Individual class
 ----------------
-This class creates a list populated with random keys defined globally as KEYS, which is a string containing all the possible usable keys, and calculates the fitness of each list.
+This class creates a list populated with random keys coming from a defined range of characters and calculates the fitness of each list.
 A list is called an Individual.

 Population
 ----------------
-This class creates a list containing a defined number (POPULATION_SIZE) of Individual objects
+This class creates a list containing a defined number (POPULATION_SIZE) of Individual objects.

 The Algorithm itself
 --------------------
-'def selectTournamentPopulation(self, pop):'
+`def selectTournamentPopulation(self, pop):`

 This function consists of making a tournament (a race) between Individuals based on their fitness.
 The winners will be chosen for reproduction.

-'def reproduction(self, pop):'
+`def reproduction(self, pop):`
 This function generates new Individuals from 2 parents

-'def crossover(self, parentA, parentB):'
+`def crossover(self, parentA, parentB):`
 This function is related to reproduction.
 It is indeed a crossover of genes between 2 parents to generate a child with genetic material coming from the parents.

-'def mutate(self, pop):'
+`def mutate(self, pop):`
 This function changes randomly the genetic material of an Individual

-'def evolve(self, pop):'
+`def evolve(self, pop):`
 It evolves the population calling the previous functions

 ## Info
 Written by: **Leonardo Folgoni**

-Feel free to play with this code and to criticize my work by giving me advices.
-Just please don't be rude